brainupdaters/drlm/README.rst

 please read the Disaster Recovery Linux Manager `Documentation Page
 <http://docs.drlm.org/>`_.

+Docker configurations:

+packaging/docker/etc/default = DHCP and NFS default settings

+Change the isc-dhcp-server INTERFACESV4 or V6 setting to the running host listening network interface

+Tweak the nfs-kernel-server if required (optional)

+packaging/docker/env.conf = DOCKER_IMAGE and DOCKER_TAG names and version change (optional)

+Host nfs and tftp locations can be changed to new locations i.e. /mnt/nfs or other external storage

+NFS_DIR
+TFTP_DIR

+Ports for internal container can be customised for each service

+Rpcbind

+PORT_111_TCP=

+Nfs Ports

+PORT_2049_TCP

+Dhcp

+PORT_67

+Tftp

+PORT_69

+Default container name = drlm-server (run.sh)

 USAGE
 -----

 To use Disaster Recovery Linux Manager you always call the main script '/usr/sbin/drlm':

+or

+Docker container start and run drlm command:

+cd drlm-docker; ./run.sh - to start the drlm container

+To just run commands in the running container:

+docker exec -it drlm-server drlm

+To stop the container - docker stop drlm-server

 ::